subrinalisa/Quotation/README.md

 <h2>Quotation Generator</h2>
 <p>There is a list of quotations.
-It will automatically pick up one random quote from the list after a certain time.
+It will automatically pick up one random quote from the list after a certain time period.
 </p>
 <h2>How to run the app</h2>
 <ul>